sxjscience/automl_multimodal_benchmark/README.md

 Repository for the NeurIPS 2021 Dataset Track Submission "Benchmarking Multimodal AutoML for Tabular Data with Text Fields" ([Link](https://openreview.net/forum?id=Q0zOIaec8HF), [Full Paper with Appendix](https://openreview.net/attachment?id=Q0zOIaec8HF&name=supplementary_material)).
 An earlier version of the paper, called "Multimodal AutoML on Structured Tables with Text Fields" ([Link](https://openreview.net/forum?id=OHAIVOOl7Vl)) has been accepted by ICML 2021 AutoML workshop as **Oral**.
-As we have updated the benchmark with more datasets, the version used in the AutoML workshop paper has been archived at the [icml_workshop branch](https://github.com/sxjscience/automl_multimodal_benchmark/tree/icml_workshop).
+As we have since updated the benchmark with more datasets, the version used in the AutoML workshop paper has been archived at the [icml_workshop branch](https://github.com/sxjscience/automl_multimodal_benchmark/tree/icml_workshop).

 This benchmark contains a diverse collection of tabular datasets.
 Each dataset contains numeric/categorical as well as text columns.
-The goal is to evaluate the performance of (automated) ML systems for supervised learning tasks (classification and regression) with such multimodal data.
+The goal is to evaluate the performance of (automated) ML systems for supervised learning (classification and regression) with such multimodal data.
-Python code is provided to run different variants of the [AutoGluon](https://github.com/awslabs/autogluon/) AutoML tool and [H2O](https://github.com/h2oai/h2o-3) on the benchmark.
+The folder [multimodal_text_benchmark/scripts/benchmark/](multimodal_text_benchmark/scripts/benchmark) provides Python scripts to run different variants of the [AutoGluon](https://github.com/awslabs/autogluon/) and [H2O](https://github.com/h2oai/h2o-3) AutoML tools on the benchmark.

-## Details about the Datasets
+## Datasets used in the Benchmark

-Here's the brief description of the datasets in our benchmark.
-The details are described in detail in the [multimodal_text_benchmark](multimodal_text_benchmark) folder.
+Here's a brief summary of the datasets in our benchmark.
+Each dataset is described in greater detail in the [multimodal_text_benchmark/](multimodal_text_benchmark) folder.

 | ID       | key |  #Train | #Test | Task | Metric  | Prediction Target |